Don't forget your passport

-Most Australians don't need a visa to enter New Zealand, but you will need your passport (yes, some people really do forget that!).
-Make sure yours is up
+Australians need a passport to enter New Zealand (yes, some people really do make that mistake!).
+Make sure yours is up to date.

 Entry rules may change.
-Check the latest advice and procedures at nzembassy.com/australia.
+Check the latest advice and procedures at immigration.govt.nz.

 Everyone knows New Zealand is not another state of Australia, but many Aussies forget when it comes to using their phones.
 Plenty of visitors have been